sky1core/proto-bun-page/README.md

 - AllowedOrderKeys: bun column names allowed in `order`.
 Empty → all model fields allowed.
 - DefaultOrderSpecs: used when no order is specified (e.g., []OrderSpec{{Key:"created_at", Desc:true}}).
 If empty, defaults to PK DESC.
 - DefaultLimit/MaxLimit: limit handling with clamping and non-positive defaulting.
-- UseMySQLTupleWhenAligned: reserved for future optimization; not implemented.

 Notes:
 - Order keys must exactly match bun column names (case/spacing included).